All Episodes

 Sad to say.

-His thinking on mandates is now evolved.
+And surprise, surprise, his thinking on mandates has now evolved.

-Diane Sawyer said, Will you accept mandates with fines for individuals if they don't sign up?
+Diane Sawyer said, will you accept mandates with fines for individuals if they don't sign up?

 You were against that during the campaign.

-Well, what what else needs to be said?
+Well, what else needs to be said?

 He's now evolved on mandates.